Spell

 Name Type Attributes Description

-names string <repeatable>
+names <repeatable>

 Example: